bytecodealliance/regalloc2/doc/FASTALLOC.md

 to be in throughout that liverange.
 This is used to build the debug locations vector after allocation is complete.

+## Number of Available Registers (`num_available_registers`)

+These are counters that keep track of the number of registers that can be allocated to any-reg and anywhere operands for int, float and vector registers, in the late, early and both phases of an instruction.

+Prior to the beginning of any instruction, this set is reset to include the number of all allocatable physical registers.

+## Number of Any-Reg Operands (`num_any_reg_operands`)

+These are counters that keep track of the number of any-reg operands that are yet to be allocated in an instruction.

+It is closely associated with `num_available_registers` and are used together for the same purpose.
+The two counters are used together to avoid allocating too many registers to anywhere operands when any-reg operands need them.
+When register reservations are made, the corresponding number of available registers in `num_available_registers` are decremented.
+When an any-reg operand is allocated, the corresponding `num_any_reg_operands` is decremented.
+The sole purpose of this is so that when anywhere operands are allocated, a check can be made to see if the available registers `num_available_registers` are enough to cover the remaining any-reg operands in the instruction `num_any_reg_operands`, to determine whether or not it is safe to allocate a register to the operand instead of a spillslot.

 # Allocation Process Breakdown